leonardnzekwe/sorting_algorithms/README.md

 # C - SORTING ALGORITHMS

-An implementation of Some Sorting Algorithms in C.
+A Custom Implementation of Some Sorting Algorithms in C.

 ## Authors